Go Away Little Girl

 "Go Away Little Girl" is a popular song written by Gerry Goffin and Carole King.
 It was first recorded by Bobby Vee for Liberty Records on March 28, 1962.
 The lyrics consist of a young man asking a young attractive woman to stay away from him, so that he will not be tempted to betray his steady girlfriend by kissing her.
-The song is notable for making the American Top 20 three times: for Steve Lawrence in 1963 (US number 1), for The Happenings in 1966 (US number 12), and for Donny Osmond in 1971 (US number 1).
+The song is notable for making the American Top 20 three times: for Steve Lawrence in 1963 (US number 1), for The Happenings in 1966 (US number 12; CAN number 10), and for Donny Osmond in 1971 (US number 1).
 It is also the first song, and one of only nine, to reach US number 1 by two different artists.
 Also notable in each of the solo versions is the similar double-tracked treatment of the singer's voice.

 Steve Lawrence version

 In late 1962, Steve Lawrence released the second recording of this song (Bobby Vee recorded it first in March 1962).
 The single reached number 1 on the Billboard Hot 100 in January 1963 and remained in the top position for two weeks.
 This recording also spent six weeks atop the U.S. Easy Listening chart.
 "Go Away Little Girl" went to number 14 on the Hot R&B Singles chart.

 Outside the US, "Go Away Little Girl" also went to number 1 on the New Zealand Lever chart and number 18 in Canada.